Farmer Brothers: Company history

 In the following years of Roy F. Farmer's tenure as chairman, chief executive officer and president, the company reached a peak of $240 million in sales in 1998.
-At this point, the company had nearly 100 branches in 29 states in the western U.S. At this same time, however, the company became mired in shareholder unrest, Shareholders demanded greater transparency into the company's operations and market strategy, wanted executives to work with Wall Street analysts and sought to add independent directors to the board.
+By 1998, however, he served only as chairman and CEO, with his son Roy E. Farmer holding the office of president and chief operating officer.
+At that point, the company had nearly 100 branches in 29 states in the western United States.
+At the same time, however, the company became mired in shareholder unrest.
+Shareholders demanded greater transparency into the company's operations and strategy, wanted executives to open up dialogue with Wall Street analysts, and sought to add independent directors to the board.
 Despite this, the company remained fairly private and closed to the public.

-At the time of Roy F. Farmer's death in 2004, following a more than 50-year stint heading the company (he was 87) a successor had not been named.
+At the time of Roy F. Farmer's death in 2004, following a more than 50-year stint heading the company, his son Roy E. Farmer had recently succeeded him as president and chief executive officer and become chairman of the board.

-In the years following Farmer's death, Guenter Berger served as chief executive and Roy E. Farmer left the company for a time.
-Sometime later, Roger M. Laverty III was appointed as chief executive officer and president and during his time, Farmer Brothers acquired Coffee Bean International Tand its Panache brand in Portland, Oregon in 2007 and the direct store delivery coffee business of Sara Lee in 2009.
-The later acquisition was for a reported $45 million.
-He served until April 2011.
-At that point, Jeffrey Wahba (treasurer and chief financial officer) and Patrick Criteser (president and chief executive officer of Coffee Bean International) were appointed by the board as co-CEOs on an interim basis.
+Roy E. Farmer died unexpectedly in January 2005 at the age of 52, after which Guenter Berger was appointed interim chief executive officer.
+Roger M. Laverty III later became chief executive officer and president.
+During his tenure, Farmer Brothers acquired Coffee Bean International and its Panache brand in Portland, Oregon, in 2007 and the direct store delivery coffee business of Sara Lee in 2009.
+The latter acquisition was reported to be worth $45 million.
+Laverty served until April 2011, when Jeffrey Wahba (treasurer and chief financial officer) and Patrick Criteser (president and chief executive officer of Coffee Bean International) were appointed interim co-chief executive officers by the board.

 Farmer Brothers established its first Direct Trade partnership in 2010 and opened its Public Domain Coffee House in Portland, Oregon.
 The company celebrated its 100th anniversary in 2012 and appointed Michael Keown as its new chief executive officer and president in March of that year.
 Keown came to the company from WhiteWave Foods, a subsidiary of Dean Foods Company.
 Then on April 15, 2013, Farmer Bros. appointed Mark Nelson as its new CFO.